dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 data from all over the world.
 This approach was used by [Libpostal](https://github.com/openvenues/libpostal), which trained a CRF over an impressive near `100` million addresses (yes, **100 million**).
 If you want to explore this avenue, the data is publicly available.

-We also explored that the language has a negative impact on the results since we use monolingual word embeddings (i.e. French), which is *normal* considering that they were trained for a specific language.
+We also explored the idea that the language has a negative impact on the results, since we use monolingual word embeddings (i.e. French), which is *normal* considering that they were trained for a specific language.
 A possible solution to that problem is the use of subword embedding composed of sub-division of a word instead of the complete one.
 For example, a two characters window embeddings of `H1A1` would be the aggregate embeddings of the subword `H1`, `1A` and `A1`.

 > Alert of self-promotion of our work here